I am a senior researcher at GESIS -Leibniz Institute for the Social Sciences, department Computational Social Science, team Designed Digital Data.

-Previously I was a PostDoc/Senior lecturer at the Institute for Communication Psychology and Media Education, University of Koblenz-Landau, where I did my PhD (“Softening trust – Effects of Soft News Characteristics on Trust in Politicians”).
+Previously I was I an assistant professor for Political Communication and Journalism at the Amsterdam School of Communication Research / ASCoR and a PostDoc at the Institute for Communication Psychology and Media Education, University of Koblenz-Landau, where I did my PhD (“Softening trust – Effects of Soft News Characteristics on Trust in Politicians”).

 My research focuses on political communication, media psychology, and methods of communication research.
-More precisely I am investigating effects of digital political communication (a) effects of negativity, incivility, and toxic talk in political communication online, as well as (b) effects of political microtargeting.
-I am furthermore interested in studying dynamics of communication through innovative methods such as experience sampling, Most of my research is comparative and I am investigating cultural differences of political communication usage, perception, and effects.
+More precisely I am investigating effects of digital political communication: (a) effects of negativity, incivility, and toxic talk in political communication online, as well as (b) effects of political microtargeting.
+I am furthermore interested in methods of communication research such as longitudinal dynamics and experience sampling designs.

-I am teaching courses at the bachelor and master level in social sciences, communication science and psychology, mostly on media reception and effects, political psychology and general introductions to communication research.
-Next semester I will teach the course “Citizens and Public Opinion” (Master Political Communication).
+I am teaching courses at the bachelor and master level in social sciences, communication science and psychology, mostly on media reception and effects, political psychology and general introduction to communication research as well as methods.